 the Implementing Core-Plus Mathematics guide to aid in

-your review and/or implementation of the program.
+your review and/or implementation of Core-Plus Mathematics.

 This material is